NCAR/climate-primer-water/doc/baselines.rst

 decade ago)!
-However, we note that just as reanalysis products continue to improve in accuracy and their ability to remove past known deficiencies, some products (e.g. ERA5) also are providing information about :mark:`uncertainty: data from areas or periods where observations are sparser are likely to be less certain.`
+However, we note that just as reanalysis products continue to improve in accuracy and their ability to remove past known deficiencies, some products (e.g. ERA5) also are providing information about uncertainty: data from areas or periods where observations are sparser are likely to be less certain.

 |image9|